Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 24. At the Drop of a Hat

-At the drop of a hat is an idiom that means right away, with no hesitation, and without waiting.
+At the drop of a hat is an idiom that means right away, without hesitation or waiting.

 Her best friend would help her at the drop of a hat.

-To air one’s dirty linen in public means to discuss personal or confidential issues in public.
+To air one’s dirty laundry means to discuss personal or confidential issues in public.

-The actor lost the movie role after his wife aired his dirty linen in public.
+The actor lost the movie role after his wife aired his dirty laundry.